simon-ohara/articles/RSpec-Guard-Zeus.md

 I had a look at the docs in [the Guard README](https://github.com/guard/guard#installation) and under **Installation** it says:
 >If you are on Mac OS X and have problems with either Guard not reacting to file changes or Pry behaving strange, then you should add proper Readline support to Ruby on Mac OS X.

 So it seems that somewhere down the line either in an update of OSX or Guard the dependency for Readline has either been created or broken.
-I also noticed through my search for a solution to this that [guard-rspec](https://github.com/guard/guard-rspec) now has support for [zeus](https://github.com/burke/zeus) which would help the automation be even quicker!
+Heres how I rectified it:

-Heres what I did:
+###Adding Readline Support

 First of all make sure XCode is up-to-date in the AppStore.